 On the flight home from a recent work trip to Boston I read Predictable Revenue: Turn Your Business Into a Sales Machine with the $100 Million Best Practices of Salesforce.com by Aaron Ross and Marylou Tyler.

-Ross who was Director of Corporate Sales at Salesforce.com shares the B2B sales playbook which helped build a predictable sales machine at the customer relationship management (CRM) giant.
+Ross who was Director of Corporate Sales at Salesforce.com shares the B2B sales lessons which helped build a predictable sales machine at the customer relationship management (CRM) giant.
 The book offers a fascinating glimpse into how Salesforce.com grew from a small startup to the software as a service (SaaS) success story we all know today.
 It’s not an exaggeration to say Salesforce.com helped create the SaaS industry and paved the way for the many exciting companies operating in the space today.
 It also proved that the SaaS business model could not only survive, but thrive and disrupt the software industry.

 It’s an insightful book and five sales lessons stood out:

 To generate predictable revenue you first need consistent lead generation, then robust systems to ensure the same percentage of leads convert into sales every time.
 This is an ongoing process and there’s always room for improvement (a system can always be improved), but when you have a fully optimised SaaS marketing and sales machine, it becomes easy to predict with confidence how many leads are required to make a sale.

 2. Invest in lead generation to drive new customer acquisition